2019 marks 100 years since the Winnipeg General Strike.

 Dylan Miner Arts Residency

-WAHC, in partnership with Centre 3, will be hosting an arts residency for Dylan Miner.
-Miner will be working on a printing project of historical printing blocks from the graphic history of the IWW, towards an exhibition at WAHC in early 2020.
+WAHC, in partnership with Centre, will be hosting an arts residency for Dylan Miner.
+Miner will be working at Centre on a printing project of historical printing blocks from the graphic history of the IWW, towards an exhibition at WAHC in early 2020.
 Dylan will be participating in a number of public engagement activities during his residency.

 For more information on any of these programs, click on the event page, or feel free to call 905-522-3003 x 29.
 There are lots of events commemorating the Winnipeg General Strike: in Winnipeg, in Alberta, in Vancouver, in Ottawa and in Toronto!